nicleong27/EastvsWest_Beauty/README.md

 **Toxic Skin Products from Sephora**

 A graph of the ratio toxic products to total number of product by brand is listed below.
 The bars highlighted in red are Korean brands, while those in blue are Western ones.
-The three Korean brands that contained potentially hazardous ingredients had ranging from around 0.2 to 0.3.
+The three Korean brands that contained potentially hazardous ingredients had ratios ranging from around 0.2 to 0.3.

 ![Sephora Ratio](./images/ratio.png)